 A. The U.S. Coast Guard will not complete a formal type approval for SSASs.
 Each SSAS will be evaluated for compliance with the performance standards in MSC.147 (77), the technical requirements of this NVIC and, as applicable, as part of the Security Plan approved for the vessel.
 Companies or organizations desiring to provide SSAS services for U.S. vessels may provide the U.S. Coast Guard with a detailed description of the equipment to be installed or modified.
-Companies or organizations wishing to act as a competent authority may provide details of their capabilities to monitor and forward alerts to the U.S. Coast Guard.
-This information should be submitted to Commandant (G-MSE-3) for review at the following address:
+Companies or organizations wishing to act as Communications Service Providers (CSPs) may provide details of their capabilities to monitor and forward alerts to the U.S. Coast Guard.
+This information should be submitted to Commandant (CG-3PSE-3) for review at the following address:

-Address: Commandant (G-MSE-3)
+Address: Commandant (CG-3PSE-3)

-2100 Second Street, SW

-Washington, DC 20593-0001
+2100 Second Street, SW Washington, DC 20593-0001

-Voice: (202) 267-2206 Fax: (202) 267-4816
+Voice: (202) 372-1378 Fax: (202) 372-1925

 B. Vessel specific details of each SSAS will be reviewed and approved by the U.S. Coast Guard Marine Safety Center (MSC).
-For security purposes, the details and procedures for an SSAS installed on board a vessel should be contained in a separate annex or supplement to the vessel's Security Plan and stored separately from the Plan to limit access to its details.
+For security purposes, the details and procedures for an SSAS installed on board a vessel should be contained in a separate annex or supplement to the vessel's security plan and stored separately from the plan to limit access to its details.
 Access to this annex should be limited to the master, vessel security officer, and other senior personnel designated by the shipping company.
 The SSAS information does not need to be submitted to the MSC until required according to the implementation schedule.
-The majority of U.S.-flag SOLAS vessels will likely submit their SSAS information to MSC after the Coast Guard has already approved their Security Plan.
-If a vessel has an approved Plan, only the annex covering the SSAS needs to be submitted for review.
-The MSC can be reached at the following address:
+The majority of U.S.-flag SOLAS vessels will likely submit their SSAS information to MSC after the U.S. Coast Guard has already approved their security plan.
+If a vessel has a previously approved plan, only the annex covering the SSAS needs to be submitted for review.
+MSC's address for visitors and courier service is the following: